 Gloves for Winter Climbing

-With winter almost upon us, what better tip to start off with than one about the hardest item in the climbing wardrobe to get right – gloves for winter climbing and mountaineering.
+Choosing gloves for winter climbing can be one of the hardest items of clothing to get right, but this tip article should help.
 The eternal dilemma is the balance between warmth and dexterity.
 The way to maintain maximum dexterity in your fingers (think tying laces, opening zips, clipping karabiners) is…wear no gloves.
 The trouble is, this quickly leads to frostbite.
-But a super-warm pair of gloves can often mean no dexterity, the inability to hold onto ice tools easily, and perhaps a fumbled clip of the rope into a karabiner leading to a nasty fall.
+But a super-warm pair of gloves can often mean no dexterity.
+This makes it difficult to hold onto ice tools easily.
+In the worst case it could mean fumbling a clip of the rope into a karabiner and a nasty fall.
 I don’t know how many pairs of gloves I own, but here’s how I approach the problem.

 Next, a word on brands.
-There are lots of great gloves available, but my personal favourite brand all round for the variety of designs, quality, cost, and above all the fit on my tiny fingers, is Mountain Equipment.
-Top climber Dave McLeod has produced a video about his views on gloves for winter climbing, including an explanation of why some of the Mountain Equipment gloves are designed in the way that they are.
+There are lots of great gloves available from a variety of brands.
+These are all the ‘usual suspects’ of decent outdoor clothing manufacturers – Rab, Arc’teryx, Black Diamond, Mountain Hardware, Outdoor Research to list a few.
+However, they all fit different shapes of hands.
+My personal favourite brand for its variety of designs, quality, cost, and above all the fit on my tiny fingers, is Mountain Equipment.
+Top climber Dave McLeod has produced a video about his views on gloves for winter climbing.
+This includes an explanation of why the Mountain Equipment gloves are designed the way that they are.
+It’s very informative and gives good tips on what to look for in all winter climbing gloves.

-Finally, a word of caution on choosing exactly what to buy as your first winter glove.
-I have had a number of clients on their first winter skills courses and a recurring mistake is seriously underestimating just how cold (and wet) your hands can potentially become.
-Having recommended the range of gloves offered by Mountain Equipment (though there are plenty of other great brands available), it’s worth considering how far up the cost/quality range you think you need to go.
+Finally, a word of caution before finally choosing your first winter glove.
+I have had many clients on winter courses who have underestimated just how cold (and wet) your hands can get.
+You should consider carefully how far to go up the cost/quality range of your chosen brand.
+This is true whatever brand you decide to go with.
 Buying the bottom end, cheapest winter glove on offer will often end up as a false economy.
-The ME Guide Glove, for example, scrapes in at the bottom end of the winter range in my opinion.
-It’s still a good glove – just right for slightly cold, slightly wet conditions if you are not generally holding anything cold in your hand (such as in ice axe).
+The Mountain Equipment Guide Glove, for example, scrapes in at the bottom end of the winter range in my opinion.
+It’s a good general glove and just right for slightly cold, slightly wet conditions.
+But only if you are not generally holding anything cold in your hand (such as in ice axe or a wet rope).
 However, a much better starting point for all day winter use, including having to hold ice tools, ropes and cold rocks is the Couloir Glove.
+Expect to pay at least £50 and even up to £100 for a decent all-round winter climbing/mountaineering glove.